complexlogic/rsgain/README.md

 #### Debian/Ubuntu

 An amd64 .deb package is provided on the [release page](https://github.com/complexlogic/rsgain/releases/latest).
-It is installable on Debian Bullseye and later, Ubuntu 21.04 and later.
-It can be installed with the following commands:
+It is installable on Debian Bookworm and Ubuntu 23.04.

 ```bash
 wget https://github.com/complexlogic/rsgain/releases/download/v3.3/rsgain_3.3_amd64.deb